kylpo/notes/personal/Diet.md

 # WIP
 This doc is a bunch of scattered, often contradictory things.
 Will clean it up later once I've resolved what rules I follow and why...

+---

+I like the idea of "Food for life".
+It conveys sustainability and nutrition.

+---

 # I eat like a bird for breakfast (seeds and berries)
 blueberry, goji, raspberry, strawberry.